On Abortion, Goals Of Back-To-Back Marches Couldn't Be More Different

 For some abortion-rights supporters, there is room for disagreement on the issue among those who identify as feminists.

 Kristie Hewitt, 49, came to the Women's March from Lansing, Mich.
-She said she's worried about the potential for cuts to federal funding for women's health services at Planned Parenthood under the Trump administration.
+She said she is worried about the potential for cuts to federal funding for women's health services at Planned Parenthood under the Trump administration.

 "I really believe in women's reproductive rights.
 I cannot quietly go back to the 1950s," she said.